ErikMontenegro11/HackTheBox/Challenges/Fuzzy/README.md

   ![](actionurl.png)

  - Used wfuzz to brute force the action parameter it requires.
-Adding "?FUZZ=test" to end of the url allows us to pass brute force the associated parameter name that would be recognized by the action script.
+Adding "?FUZZ=test" to end of the url allows us to brute force the associated parameter name that would be recognized by the action script.
 The contents of the specified word list are substitued into "FUZZ" and we are able to examine the responses.

+ - **Command:**<br/>
- - Command: wfuzz --hh=24 -c -w /usr/share/dirb/wordlists/big.txt http://<i></i>docker.hackthebox.eu:30964/api/action.php?FUZZ=test <br/>
+wfuzz --hh=24 -c -w /usr/share/dirb/wordlists/big.txt http://<i></i>docker.hackthebox.eu:30964/api/action.php?FUZZ=test <br/>
- * --hh filters character length in the source code<br/>
+--hh | filters character length in the source code of the response<br/>
- * -c outputs findings in colors<br/>
+-c   | outputs findings in colors<br/>
- * -w denotes the word list to use<br/>
+-w   | denotes the word list to use<br/>
- * -FUZZ is the keyword that will be modified by words from our wordlist<br/>
+-FUZZ | is the keyword that will be modified by words from our wordlist<br/>

 ![](wfreset.png)

- - The scan reports that "reset" was a valid argument as we can see that is has a 200 code response.
+ - The scan reports that "reset" was a valid argument as we can see that it has a 200 code response.
+Let's append it to the url and check the response.

  ![](account.png)

  - The error above shows us that the reset function was executed with an invalid "Account ID".
 Now we can test the reset function by fuzzing Account ID parameter into the url with "/action.php?reset=FUZZ" in a similar way we did in the previous step.

+ - **Command:**<br/>
- - Command: wfuzz --hh=24 -c -w /usr/share/dirb/wordlists/big.txt http://<i></i>docker.hackthebox.eu:30964/api/action.php?reset=FUZZ <br/>
+ wfuzz --hh=24 -c -w /usr/share/dirb/wordlists/big.txt http://<i></i>docker.hackthebox.eu:30964/api/action.php?reset=FUZZ <br/>

  - After running the command above, the output showed all 20,000+ responses.
 I realized I had the character length wrong.
 After viewing failed responses in Burp Suite, the content length for those failed responses was actually 27 characters, not 24.